Sheikh2Imran/Online-examination-by-Django/README.md

 ![ScreenShot](images/publish.png)

-Admin will also examinee list, their answer sheet and results from Home page bu clicking Users, User answers, User results respectively.
+Admin will also see examinee list, their answer sheet and results from Home page bu clicking Users, User answers, User results respectively.

  ## Examinee activities
  First of all, enter admin panel by hitting your local url in your web browser.